 Breeding

 Few aquarists have managed to breed this fish species in the home aquarium.
-That being said, it does happen and many fry have been successfully raised this way. the greatest challenge is that this often seems to happen out of the blue, so it is unknown exactly what triggers breeding and how to create these conditions in the tank.
+That being said, it does happen and many fry have been successfully raised this way.
+The greatest challenge is that this often seems to happen out of the blue, so it is unknown exactly what triggers breeding and how to create these conditions in the tank.
 I supplied the video above from FishyBusiness.
 I’ll explain in text below.

 Sexing